- Last Updated: 13 Oct 22

 You are now ready to use the Google Voice service for your Google Workspace.

-How are businesses using Google Voice?
+How are companies using Google Voice for Business?

 1. Customer service